 Level of Compliance

 Non Full

-The policy on voting rights is clear and transparent, including the justification for not extending voting rights to each body or group represented on main LGPS committees. $\checkmark$
+The policy on voting rights is clear and transparent, including the justification for not extending voting rights to each body or group represented on main LGPS committees. ~

 Reason for non-compliance: None

-Notes and explanations on the ratings given above:
+Notes and explanations on the ratings given above: There are no voting rights for either the employer or member re Fund's Pensions & Investment Committee.
+Powys County Cour is inappropriate for members of the Pensions & Investment Cor elected members of the County Council to have decision-making ncil takes the mmittee who a view that it are not

-There are no voting rights for either the employer or member representative on the Fund's Pensions & Investment Committee.
-Powys County Council takes the view that it is inappropriate for members of the Pensions & Investment Committee who are not elected members of the County Council to have decision-making powers in respect of a function for which the County Council, as the administering authority, is responsible.
+function for which the County Council, as the administering authority, is responsible.